 Ashore MWR libraries and resource centers are available on 31 naval bases.
 Eligible customers can check out a variety of print and audiovisual materials.
 The libraries provide free access to computers and Wi-Fi.
 Some have story hours, summer reading programs, classes and book clubs.

 Afloat libraries include collections of print and audiovisual materials.
 They vary in size by vessel.
 Carriers may have collections as large as 15,000 volumes.
 Submarines may have collections with only a few hundred items.
 The fleet gets monthly shipments of paperback books.
 As a part of afloat library support, the Navy General Library Program provides an “opening day” collection for new ships entering the Navy's active fleet under an agreement with the Naval Sea Systems Command.

 All Defense Department service members and their families have access to the DOD MWR Libraries.
 These free, online libraries are available 24/7 and offer an incredible collection for both adults and children.
 Access tutoring, finance and language classes, career transition assistance, car care advice, legal forms and much more.
 Visit Military OneSource today to see what the DOD MWR Libraries can do for you and your family.

 The JBPHH Library provides an avenue for service members, family members, DoD employees, and retirees to continue their professional and self-developmental educational pursuits, as well as resources for productive use of leisure time.
 Many online products, including downloadable audio books, e-books, and college level practice tests, are available from the Navy's and the Air Force's digital libraries.
 In addition, the library offers customer-use computers with Internet access as well as Wi-Fi access, free of charge.
-Storytime twice a month, book clubs, Makerspace, summer reading and annual creative writing contest are just a few of the many programs offered at the library.
+Story time every month, book clubs, STEM programs, summer reading and annual creative writing contest are just a few of the many programs offered at the library.